-Unpaved secondary roads, several of them with drift river crossings become impassable, even with relatively small amounts of rain.
-However, most rivers tend to drain quickly after a few days without rain.
+Unpaved secondary roads, several of them with drift river crossings become impassable with relatively small amounts of rain.
+However most rivers tend to drain quickly after a few days without rain.

-Railway lines usually do not suffer much during the rainy season because they are elevated and built on an embankment with drainage system.
-However, traffic delays may occur.
+Railway lines usually do not suffer much during the rainy season because usually they are elevated and built on an embankment with drainage system.
+However traffic delays may occur.

 Air transport is not affected by seasonal weather.
-Most airports are in good condition, well paved and constructed to allow proper drainage.
+Most airports are in good condition, well paved and constructed to allow good drainage.